Ofir Abu, Politics

 Randy Geller, NEJS

 Randy successfully defended his doctoral dissertation on the Druze and other minorities in the Israel Defense Forces between 1948 and 1957.
 He had a position as post-doc at American University's History department in 2011-2012 and at the University of Texas, Austin for 2012-2013.
+In 2013 he was appointed the inaugural Les and Eva Erdi Lecturer in Israel and Middle East Studies at Monash University in Australia.

 Joseph Ringel, NEJS